ecmwf/anemoi-docs/docs/contributing/contributing.rst

 #.
 Make your changes and ensure that your changes adhere to the
    :ref:`development-guidelines`.

 #.
-Commit the changes using the :ref:`commit-guidelines`.
+Commit your changes and push your branch to your fork on GitHub.

 #.
-Push your branch to your fork on GitHub.

-#.
 Open a Pull Request against the `main` branch of the original
-   repository and fill in the Pull Request template.
+   repository, set a PR title according to the :ref:`pr-title-guidelines` and fill in the Pull Request template.

 #.
 Request a review from maintainers or other contributors, which will
    follow the :ref:`code-review-process`.